quicwg/multipath/draft-ietf-quic-multipath.md

 requires negotiation between the two endpoints using a new transport parameter, as specified in {{nego}}.

-The proposal introduces support for multiple packet number spaces.
+This extension uses multiple packet number spaces.
 When multipath is negotiated,
 each destination connection ID is linked to a separate packet number space.
 Using multiple packet number spaces enables direct use of the